 - Book Study meets on the first and third Saturday of each month at 4 p.m.
 Currently, the group is discussing the book “Unseen Warfare,” which explores the challenges of living the Christian life.

 - The Society of St Benedict is a prayer society open to persons of all Christian faiths.
 In addition to following regular prayers, discussions on meditation and portions of the Rule of St Benedict are also offered, as well as service projects and annual retreats.

 - The Sacrament of Penance (Private Confession) is available on Saturdays from 5:30 p.m. until 6 p.m. or by appointment.

 - The Sacrament of Holy Baptism is offered to those unbaptized persons who desire to become Christian.
 It includes the Sacrament of Chrismation (Confirmation) and First Communion.
 Instruction in the Orthodox Faith and regular participation in the life of St Michael’s Church are necessary per-requisites to Baptism.

 - Biblical counseling for those intending to marry, or for those in any need, is offered by Fr John.
 Please call for an appointment.

 - Non-Sacramental Anointing following the Mass on the First Friday of every month is offered to any Christian who desires prayers for healing of body, mind, or spirit.

-- Regular visitation of the sick and homebound is provided by Father John and Deacon Lazarus.
+- Regular visitation of the sick and homebound is provided by Father John.